 This git fundamentals post will help you to understand how to collaborate using git with your colleagues.
-Considering you already know what is git and how to create a repository, now we can dig further using git effectively with other collaborators.
+Considering you already know Kickstart Your Repo and Working On A Repa, now we can dig further using git effectively with other collaborators.
 Note that this won’t include open source project approach.
 Even the principle is the same, some of the projects have different requirements for pull requests.
 You can further investigate how to create pull requests for this.
 First of all, I would like to stress what a development process would be like without source control.
 A friendly advice: if you think it is hard to work with git, think twice.
 It might take a while to understand and get used to work on git, but it definetely worths your time.

 Without source control, basically the major problems are those: